HomeSpan/HomeSpan/docs/README.md

 * **NeoPixels can now be used as a Status LED**
   * Adds`homeSpan.setStatusPixel()` method
-  * Works well with ESP32 boards that have a built-in NeoPixel LED, though adding an external NeoPixel is fine
+  * Works well with ESP32 boards that have a built-in NeoPixel LED
   * See the [API Reference](Reference.md) for details

 * **New functionality to track HomeSpan run-time status**